nerds-with-keyboards/routerino/README.md

 ## Generating a sitemap from routes

 You can use the included CLI tool `routerino-build-sitemap` to create a sitemap.xml for your site.
 Adjust the arguments to your needs.
-Make sure to run a build first (or ensure the directory for the sitemap exists).
-Note: routes with route params are not added to the sitemap.
+Make sure to run a build first (or otherwise ensure the directory for the sitemap exists).
+Routes with route params are not added to the sitemap.
+This sitemap only includes the location entry, as the others are [mostly ignored by Google](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap#additional-notes-about-xml-sitemaps).
 Node 16+ should be installed and available in the path.
-If no `robots.txt` file is found, a default one will be created which just points to the sitemap.
-It would be an SEO problem to not have the `robots.txt` file pointing to the sitemap, so we include it if necessary.
-If you create your own, make sure to include the sitemap URL.
+Since it would be an SEO problem to not have the `robots.txt` file pointing to the sitemap, we include it if missing.
+If you create your own, make sure to include the sitemap URL in it.

 ### Arguments